santiment/academy/src/docs/changelog/index.md

 - **`Sanbase`**: New beta feature.
 You can setup simple pricing signal on the chart tool.
   ![signals-on-chart](signals-on-chart.png)

-* **`Sanbase`**: Since today on-chain data is available on the charts for EOS, Ripple and Binance Chain.
+* **`Sanbase`**: Since today on-chain data is available on the charts for EOS (discontinued in May 2020) Ripple and Binance Chain.
 Binance Chain is available under the `Binance Native` name and `binance-coin-native` slug.
 The old `Binance/binance-coin` is still pointing to the ERC20 contract.
 Not all the available data is currently displayed, the frontend team is working on that.